localstack/serverless-python-rest-api-with-dynamodb/README.md

 ...
 ```

 > Ideally, we want to make LocalStack's Lambda execution environment "LocalStack-agnostic", so that you are not required to adjust endpoints in your function code anymore.
 You want to help us with that?
-[Drop us a line in Slack]() or just [submit a pull request]()!.
+[Drop us a line in Slack](https://localstack-community.slack.com)!.

 ## Deploy to LocalStack